FRIDAY: 12 noon- 7:00 p.m.

 On several annual vacation visits to the Oregon Coast, Rob Gensorek had jokingly referred to the Basin Tackle business in Charleston as “my tackle shop.”
 But then a few years ago on one of those visits to Oregon, Gensorek discovered the business was for sale.
 It didn’t take him long to text his wife back in Texas to tell her the business was for sale and “let’s buy it.”

 “She said, ‘We’ll talk,’” Gensorek recalled.
 “Then we talked about it, then we bought it and here we are.”

-He’s now owned and operated Basin Tackle for five years.
+He’s now owned and operated Basin Tackle for six years.

 Gensorek, a Texas native, previously was the district manager of a wire line company that did business in the oil and gas industry.
 But he was also a life-long fisherman so buying Basin Tackle didn’t put him in a totally strange